 “When I first moved to London eight years ago, I was very shaken in [LGBTQ+] spaces,” Ryan explains when I manage to grab a spare moment to chat with him by the bar.
 The club is heaving at this point, and we find ourselves having to shout over the music.
 “When you go to LGBTQ club nights, they can sometimes be fetishitic or kinky,” he continues.
 “The culture is very experiential and experimental.
 But this can be jarring for someone who’s grown up hiding who they are from their family, only to be thrust into a world where you can be anything you want.”

 Sadek Ahmed – who identifies as a Bengali Muslim – echoes this sentiment.
-“You have all these queer nights but you don’t have one specialized to South Asians.
+“You have all these queer nights but you don’t have one specialised to South Asians.
 You sort of feel subsided,” he sighs.
 But Hungama fuses the most vibrant aspects of his culture and sexuality, which led him here tonight.
 “Both the queer scene and Bollywood are flamboyant and the fact that they’re coming together is amazing.
 It’s flamboyance times a million!”

 This is all cause for celebration.
 But I can’t help but think it’s a shame that events like this are still few and far between, especially for queer Asian people outside London, where nothing like this exists.
-On the way out, I ask Ryan if he would consider expanding the night to other UK cities like Birmingham, home to some of Britain’s biggest South Asian diaspora communities.
-“It would be nice to provide a place of fun and a place of belonging," he says.
-"You don’t have to be an ‘other.'
+On the way out, I ask Ryan if he would consider expanding the night to other UK cities like Birmingham, home to some of Britain’s biggest South Asian diasporic communities.
+“It would be nice to provide a place of fun and a place of belonging,” Ryan affirms in answer to my question.
+“You don’t have to be an ‘other’.
 You can just be you.
 There’ll be people out there who’ll come support that.”